dcsimg

 Pseudephebe pubescens, also known as 'fine rock wool', is a temperate alpine lichen.[1][2][3]
 It is a member of the genus Pseudephebe,[4] a lichen group characterized by dense mats of brown to near-black "hairs".[1]

-Pseudephebe pubescens is found specifically on acidic rocks or stony ground in temperate-alpine or sub-arctic regions.[1]
+Pseudephebe pubescens is found specifically on acidic or silicate rocks in temperate-alpine or sub-arctic regions.[1]
 It has circumpolar sightings, being found from the Canadian territories, throughout the United States, and sometimes in alpine Mexico.[1]
+It has been known in Europe, but recently discovered in China[7] and even been found in the Andes and in Australia.[11]
+It has been known to grow upon wood occasionally.
+Pseudephebe pubescens tends to be in more temperate environments than P. minuscula.

 References